joegasewicz/process-runner/README.md

     This is the process name you want to assign (it can be any string)
 - **directory**

-    The relative directory the process will be run from
+    The relative or absolute path to the directory that the process will be run from
 - **command**

     The command that will be run eg. go, ./<exc>, make ... .etc